GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 .. _-C:

 **-C**\ [**b**]
-    Formats the report using tab-separated fields on a single line.
-The output is *w e s n {b t} v0 v1*.
-The data in braces only apply if **-Q** is used with 3-D data cubes.  **Note**: The *v0 v1* range reflects the full range of all data values inside the determined region.
-Alternatively, append directive **b** to output a closed polygon corresponding to the common region.
+    Formats an output data record using tab-separated fields on a single line.
+The columns are *w e s n {b t} v0 v1*.
+The data in braces only apply if **-Q** is used with 3-D data cubes [Default outputs a single -Rw/e/s/n{/b/t} string].
+    Alternatively, append directive **b** to output the region's closed polygon.
+    **Note**: The *v0 v1* range reflects the full range of all data nodes that lie inside the final region after any rounding or padding have taken place.

 .. _-D: